 Normal activities such as sleep can be easily interrupted by reduced lung function.
-Many people with lung disease find it more difficult to breathe while laying completely flat.
-They may choose to start sleeping in their favorite recliner or try to prop themselves up with pillows.
-These settings typically aren’t conducive to a full night’s worth of quality sleep.
-An adjustable bed base or frame or even a hospital bed may be a better option over the long-term.
-Sleep apnea is also a risk which can have an even stronger detrimental effect on a person with lung disease.
+Many people with lung disease find it more difficult to breathe while lying completely flat.
+They may start sleeping in their favorite recliner or propping themselves up with pillows in an attempt to breathe better at night, but these settings typically aren’t conducive to quality sleep.
+An adjustable bed base or frame or even a hospital bed may be a better option over the long term.
+Sleep apnea is also a risk, which can have an even stronger detrimental effect on a person with lung disease.
 If you suspect sleep apnea in a loved one, a sleep study may be in order.

 Know When to Call the Doctor

-Living with lung disease can be frightening at times, so it’s important to know what symptoms merit a call to the doctor.
-The U.S. National Library of Medicine recommends seeking medical attention if a loved one has:
+Living with lung disease can be frightening at times, so it’s important to know what symptoms merit a call to the doctor or a trip to the emergency room.
+Keep in mind that seniors with chronic lung problems like COPD are at higher risk for developing severe or life-threatening complications from illnesses like the common cold, the flu and the novel coronavirus.
+The National Heart, Lung and Blood Institute recommends seeking medical attention if a loved one has:

-- Increasingly difficult breathing or wheezing during usual activities;
+- Increasingly difficult breathing or wheezing during usual activities or while talking